SciML/SciMLSensitivity.jl/docs/src/tutorials/data_parallel.md

 the different `DEProblem`s to solve.
 This is the place where we can randomly sample initial conditions or pull initial conditions from an array of batches in order to perform our study.
 To do this, we first define a prototype `DEProblem`.
-Here we use the following `ODEProblem` as our base:
+Here, we use the following `ODEProblem` as our base:

 ```@example dataparallel